-- 1. Check the electrodes for wear and contamination. - 2.
-Clean the electrodes with a small brush (not a wire brush) or sandpaper. - Check the electrode gaps.
+- 1. Check the electrodes for wear and contamination. - Clean the electrodes with a small brush (not a wire brush) or sandpaper. - Check the electrode gaps.
 If the gaps are not as specified or the electrodes are damaged, replace the electrodes and gaskets and adjust them as required.

-Tighten screws as tightly as necessary and ensure that the components are undamaged and are functioning correctly throughout service life.
+Tighten screws as much as necessary and ensure that the components are undamaged and function correctly throughout their service life.